ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 ~~~
 struct {
+  select (query_type) { // determined by task configuration
+    time-interval: Empty;
+    fixed-size: BatchId batch_id;
+  }
   uint64 report_count;
   HpkeCiphertext encrypted_agg_shares<1..2^32-1>;
 } CollectResp;
 ~~~

+This structure includes the following:

+* information used to bind the aggregate result to the query.
+For fixed-size tasks, this includes the batch ID assigned to the batch by the Leader.

-* `report_count` is the number of reports included in the aggregation.
+* The number of reports included in the batch.

-* `encrypted_agg_shares` is the vector of encrypted aggregate shares.
+* The vector of encrypted aggregate shares.
 They MUST appear in the same order as the aggregator endpoints list of the task parameters.

 If obtaining aggregate shares fails, then the leader responds to subsequent HTTP GET requests to the collect job URI with an HTTP error status and a problem